microchip-pic-avr-examples/pic16f18446-cnano-driving-metronome/readme.md

 ![NCO Pin](Images/NCO_pin.PNG)

 #### Timer2 Settings
-Timer2 is used to divide the frequency of the NCO output, in order to generate a signal that will represent the input for the CLC peripheral.
+Timer2 is used to divide the frequency of the NCO output, in order to generate a signal that will represent the input for the CLC1 peripheral.
 It operates in Roll over pulse mode and has NCO1OUT as clock source.

 ![TMR2 Settings](Images/TMR2.PNG)